-“Ambient” describes a mysterious quality of music, its ability to occupy or even become the air around us.
-Music that conveys a sense of timelessness, or no-time.
-Music that surrounds us, and creates an atmosphere of sound, an environment that we can enter into and have our consciousness altered by doing so.
+“Ambient” describes the mysterious ability of music to occupy, or even become, the air around us. it describes a sense of timelessness, or no-time.
+Music can surround us and create an atmosphere of sound – an environment that we can enter into and have our consciousness altered by doing so.

-This refers to the experience of listening to music.
+The experience of listening to music.
 We feel immersed, we become immersed.
 To “immerse oneself” can refer to a physical “dip into” a body of liquid.
-Immersion can also refer to a total mental involvement, to immerse oneself in an experience, a place, a language, a culture.
+Immersion can also refer to a total mental involvement – to “immerse oneself” in an experience, a place, a language, or a culture.

 What is considered “contemporary” – belonging to the time in which we live – is by definition ever-evolving.
-For our purposes we can mark the beginning of “contemporary music” as a point at which “classical” notions of music were not just questioned, or stretched, or broken, but outright abandoned.
+For our purposes we can mark the beginning of “contemporary” music as the point at which “classical” notions of music were not just questioned, or stretched, or broken – but abandoned.

 However, to think of music as an art form that progresses through defined historical periods at all is to take an inherently Western-centric perspective.
 The indigenous music of cultures from across the globe is very often both ambient and immersive.
 And by virtue of not belonging to the Western historical narrative, it is eternally contemporary.